source-data/mecadoi/README.md

 Deposit DOIs for peer reviews in MECA archives.

-This project consists of Python library thats reads [Manuscript Exchange Common Approach](https://www.niso.org/standards-committees/meca) (MECA) archives, extracts the metadata of any peer reviews within, and then creates a DOI for each review using the [CrossRef deposition API](https://www.crossref.org/documentation/member-setup/direct-deposit-xml/).
+This project consists of a Python library thats reads [Manuscript Exchange Common Approach](https://www.niso.org/standards-committees/meca) (MECA) archives, extracts the metadata of any peer reviews within, and then creates a DOI for each review using the [CrossRef deposition API](https://www.crossref.org/documentation/member-setup/direct-deposit-xml/).

 It is currently used in the context of EMBO's [Review Commons](https://www.reviewcommons.org/) and [Early Evidence Base](https://eeb.embo.org/) projects and would require